Kinetic route to helicity-constrained decay

-intended to capture the scale dominating the magnetic helicity density two-point function $\langle h (\mathbf{x}) h (\mathbf{x} + \mathbf{r}) \rangle$.
-We argue that because sub-ion nonideality impedes the transfer of helical content into larger structures via depletion, magnetic helicity density fluctuations may remain controlled by a kinetic correlation length $L_h$ rather than by the growing outer-scale $L$.
-Indeed, we find for our globally nonhelical initial configurations that $L_h \simeq \text{const}$ as indicated in Fig.~\ref{fig:Saffman_evol_theory}, showing that $I_H \propto B_{\text{rms}}^4$ at early times, consistent with the regime where $H_{V_s}$ and $H_{C_s}$ are sign-aligned.
-Also plotted in Fig.~\ref{fig:Saffman_evol_theory} are the numerical values of approximately conserved quantities $I_{\mathscr{L} e}$ and $I_{\mathscr{L}, 1}$ that we introduce in Section~\ref{sec:canonicalhelicity}.
+where $L_h$ is the effective magnetic-helicity-density correlation length, defined in Appendix~\ref{appB}.
+We argue that subion nonideality impedes the transfer of helical content into larger structures, so that magnetic-helicity-density fluctuations may remain controlled by a kinetic correlation length $L_h$ rather than by the growing outer scale $L$.
+Consistent with this picture, we find for our globally nonhelical initial conditions that $L_h \simeq \text{const}$ as indicated in Fig.~\ref{fig:Saffman_evol_theory}, implying $I_H \propto B_{\text{rms}}^4$ at early times, in the same regime where $H_{V_s}$ and $H_{C_s}$ are sign aligned.
+Also shown in Fig.~\ref{fig:Saffman_evol_theory} are the approximately conserved quantities $I_{\mathscr{L} e}$ and $I_{\mathscr{L}, 1}$ that we introduce in Sec.~\ref{sec:canonicalhelicity}.

-Throughout this section we focused on the early, strongly nonideal phase of our 2D3V decaying turbulence simulations, during which intermittency and electron-scale reconnection signatures emerge rapidly from the initialized field.
-Because our initial magnetic field is constructed from a finite set of modes concentrated in a narrow band of wavenumbers (see Appendix~\ref{appA}), the earliest structures inherit a comparatively narrow distribution of excited scales.
-The scalings and sign-correlations discussed in this section should therefore be interpreted as empirical tendencies within this class of initial conditions and geometry, and not as universal properties of all sub-ion turbulence regimes, e.g., broadband initial states, driven steady-state turbulence, or fully 3D systems, where boundary fluxes, scale bandwidth, and structure topology can materially alter magnetic helicity transport and proxy alignment~\citep{Banerjee2016,Alexakis2018,Pouquet2019,Groelj2019,Squire2022,Stawarz2024}.
+Throughout this section, we focused on the early, strongly nonideal phase of our 2D3V decaying turbulence simulations, during which intermittency and electron-scale reconnection signatures emerge rapidly from the initialized field.
+Because our initial magnetic field is constructed from a finite set of modes concentrated in a narrow band of wave numbers (see Appendix~\ref{appA}), the earliest structures inherit a comparatively narrow distribution of excited scales.
+This restricted scale content is also why the sign-alignment diagnostic is most informative at early times.
+Once the turbulence broadens spectrally and mixed-sign magnetic-helicity contributions develop across scales, the correspondence between $H_{V_s}$ and $H_{C_s}$ is expected to weaken.
+The scalings and sign correlations discussed in this section should therefore be interpreted as empirical tendencies within this class of initial conditions and geometry, and not as universal properties of all subion turbulence regimes, e.g., broadband initial states, driven steady-state turbulence, or fully 3D systems, where boundary fluxes, scale bandwidth, and structure topology can materially alter magnetic-helicity transport and proxy alignment~\citep{Banerjee2016,Alexakis2018,Pouquet2019,Groelj2019,Squire2022,Stawarz2024}.